Handling uploading and downloading files are very common jobs in most of the web applications. Spring Boot provides the MultipartFile

 class uses the StorageService

 interface for storing and resolving files in the file system.
-It is the most important class for handling files in our example.
+It is the main class for handling files in our example.
 We'll define these classes in the next section.

-In production, it's not advised to store the uploaded files in your application file system.
+Note: On the production server, avoid storing the uploaded files in your application file system.
 You might lose all files if your application server is damaged.
-It also makes very difficult to move the application from one server to another.
+It also makes it very difficult to move the application from one server to another.
 Therefore, it is a good practice to use external storage like AWS S3 for storing all the uploaded files.
-I'll write about this topic in the future.

 Storage Service